 What’s the Difference Between a Visa and a Green Card?

 Green cards, work visas, immigrant visas, HB-1 visas.
 These terms are often used interchangeably and, sometimes, incorrectly to describe the document that verifies that a non-citizen is allowed to enter the United States for stated purposes.
 This can be confusing for people who are looking to enter this country and for companies who want to bring in talent from other countries.
 A solid understanding of these terms is need in order to align goals with what the U.S. government has to offer.
-If you ever have questions about the the visa process, a Tampa business immigration attorney from Trent Cotney, P.A. can help.
+If you ever have questions about the the visa process, a Tampa business immigration attorney from Cotney Construction Law can help.

 Green Cards vs. Visas